Memorial Releases: Celebrating a Life After Loss

 Potential Risks of Memorial Releases

-You should be aware of a few downsides to some of the memorial release options.
+You should be aware of a few downsides to certain memorial release options.
+California, including Los Angeles and Orange County, has some of the strictest environmental regulations in the country regarding memorial releases — particularly balloon releases.
 They are especially prevalent when you release unnatural elements into the environment.
 Risks include:

 - Litter: Litter occurs when balloons and lanterns return to earth